Using OpenPGP keys with ssh

 Keygrip = 27244A6CC8B77ABE34BD54557241744157DC30C9

-Alternatively you can add keys to the ssh-agent subsystem by:
+Alternatively you can add keys to the ssh-agent subsystem with:

 $ gpg-connect-agent 'keyattr FE39C76C0F879E840C1EE9E8E655694C73516437 Use-for-ssh: true' /bye